 Don’t start with the sell

-But if your first approach is the “hard sell” or “hard ask” for referrals, people are going to ignore to you.
-In fact, those tactics are easily spotted.
+But if your first approach is the “hard sell” or “hard ask” for referrals, people are going to ignore you.
+Those tactics are easily spotted.

 Find the need

-Sales is HARD.
-What’s harder, but more fruitful, is building authentic friendships in the marketplace.
+Sales are HARD.
+What’s harder but more fruitful is building authentic friendships in the marketplace.

 A friend-centered approach will result in more referrals.
 That’s because friends are more likely to share contacts who have a “need.”
 Simply offering whatever service or product you represent isn’t good enough.